-Reference points provide a way to move the machine tool to a specific location defined in machine or program coordinates.
+Reference points provide a way to move the machine tool to a predefined location.
 They are accessible using the G28 and G30 commands (described in the "System Programming" section of this manual).
 Also, you may add reference points to the Point List displayed on the Point Control Panel.